TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/migration-tool/export-from-tts.md

 ## Advanced setup

-If you are using a custom CA, you can provide a path to it by with an environment variable or by using `--ttnv3.ca-file` flag.
+If you are using a custom CA, you can provide a path to it by with an environment variable or by using `--tts.ca-file` flag.

 ```bash
 export TTNV3_CA_FILE="/path/to/ca.file"   # Path to a CA file (optional)